 Nowadays, most businesses subscribe to the market-driven model.
 Products and services are usually designed to please customers.
 In this case, businesses need as much information from clients as they can.
 BI tools are available to help give customers a more personalized experience.

 The data gathered through those BI tools can also be used in building better relationships not only with our clients but also with our vendors and partners as well.
 Putting a touch on humanity and not just income-driven transactions promotes a healthy business environment.

 Increase the efficiency of the system

-Even prehistoric men uses tools to finish their tasks better.
+Even prehistoric men used tools to finish their tasks better.
 As they say, modern problems require modern solutions.
 Hence, tech tools came about.

 Technology boosts the efficiency of business processes.
 The increase in efficiency of operations reduces OPEX, which in turn, leads to business growth.
 Below are the fields where technological solutions are available for the organization.